Filip-Tomasko/Jewish-Invasion/Ideas/Missions.md

   - own core + convert at least 5 provinces in France region
   - perms claims on France region

 - [ ] (3,3) / Decimation of France / The French have always been a nuisance.
-They may pose a threat to our interest and therefore we must assimilate them preemptively
+They may pose a threat to our interest and therefore we must assimilate them preemptively / (3,2)
   - own core + convert all provinces in France region; FRA doesn't exist
   - Prestige +50; Adm/Dip/Mil +100; Modifier "French Assimilation" till End: War Score vs Other Religions -5%, Max Absolutim +5, Missonary Strenght +0.5%, Local Dev cost -5%, Disciline +2.5%, morale +10%, infantry + cannon combat ability +5%

-- [ ] (3,4) / Iberian Colonial Powers / Portugal and Castille seem to want to colonize the New World.
+- [ ] (3,4) / Colonial Powers of Iberia / Portugal and Castille seem to want to colonize the New World.
 Their claims are unjust as they are Christians.
 The New World must not be tainted by these Christian heathens
   - own at least 5 provinces in Iberia region
   - perms claims on Iberia region

-- [ ] (3,5) / Extermination of Iberia / We must destroy these heathens
+- [ ] (3,5) / Extermination of Iberia / We must destroy these heathens / (3,4)
   - own core + convert all of Iberia region
   - Modifier "Iberian Legacy" till end: Settler +20, Settler chance +10%, trade steering +10%, missionary strength +1%

 ### x = 4

 - [ ] (4,1) / Local Trade Majority / We are skilled traders.
-To prove that we must be a dominant force in the local trade.
+To prove that we must be a dominant force in the local trade
   - have more than 50% Trade Power in English Channel
   - perm claims on all areas of English Channel